rudolfwilliam/DeepBC/README.md

 └── ...
 ```

-The coarse directory structure of `morphomnist` is analogous to that of `celeba`.
+The directory structure of `morphomnist` is analogous to that of `celeba`.

 Configurations for the individual architectures and algorithms can be found in `config` directories within the respective subdirectories.
 For instance, the configuration for the celeba VAE architecture can be found in `./celeba/scm/config/vae.json`.